 MCC medical programs were included in the Health and Wellness Center that opened in January 2019.
-MCC's Medical Assistant program, in cooperation with West Michigan Works! and Trinity Health, is in the Center.
-Advanced simulation labs are outfitted to provide education and training space for students in our Nursing, Respiratory Therapy, and Medical Assistant programs to learn within and across disciplines.
+MCC's Medical Assistant program is housed in the Health and Wellness Center.
+Advanced simulation labs and conferencing spaces are outfitted to provide education and training for students in our Nursing, Respiratory Therapy, and Medical Assistant programs.
 We anticipate growth in our health programs due to labor market needs.